What happens now? (1994)

 For residents in The Liberties, this was now the fourth time a new road had been proposed, and they were now understandably disillusioned with the authorities.
 Resistance to the new road was severe.

 Various allegations were made about corruption within the Corporation, government and private developers.
-It's difficult to say how accurate these were.
-What does seem to be true is that Dublin Corporation had a nasty habit of purchasing buildings, allowing them to fall into ruin, and then arguing that they were an eyesore that should be demolished and - oh look at that - we could widen the road while we're at it.
+It's difficult to say how accurate these claims were.
+What does seem to be true is that Dublin Corporation had an unfortunate habit of purchasing buildings, allowing them to fall into ruin, and then arguing that they were an eyesore that should be demolished and - oh look at that - we could widen the road while we're at it.

 This sort-of planning blight existed across Dublin's Inner City on an enormous scale.
 The city's busiest roads were a mess of derelict or decrepit buildings and decisive action was needed.
 Private owners were hardly going to purchase or invest in a building that was rumoured to be in the path of a new road.

 One study described the number of buildings in Dublin with structual defects as "alarming", but blamed it on 50 years of cash-strapped city maintenance budgets.
 Whatever the reason, the 1980 City Plan highlighted whole districts on the western side of the city which it described as "obsolete", and therefore fair play for road construction.

 Meanwhile, there was an unexpected spanner in the works at Wood Quay.
 Here, close to the route of the Inner Tangent, Dublin Corporation had been trying to build their new offices.
 Their work was repeatedly delayed by several significant archaeological findings, prompting a large campaign for the work to be stopped.

 That campaign wasn't successful, but it further increased tensions between residents and the Corporation's planners, and further damaged the Corporation's reputation for pushing through what it wanted.